insightsengineering/cards/tests/testthat/_snaps/ard_dichotomous.md

     Condition
       Error in `ard_dichotomous()`:
       !
-Error in argument `values` for variable "cyl". i The length of the value must be one and not one of NA, NaN, and Inf.
+Error in argument `values` for variable "cyl". i The value must be one of 4, 6, and 8.

 ---